Space–time tradeoff: Database indexes vs. table scans

-Database Management Systems offer the capability to create Database index data structures.
+Database Management Systems offer the capability to create database index data structures.
 Indexes improve the speed of lookup operations at the cost of additional space.
-Without indexes, time-consuming Full table scan operations are sometimes required to locate desired data.
+Without indexes, time-consuming full table scan operations are sometimes required to locate desired data.

 Compressed vs. uncompressed data

-A space–time tradeoff can be applied to the problem of data storage.
+A space–time trade off can be applied to the problem of data storage.
 If data is stored uncompressed, it takes more space but access takes less time than if the data were stored compressed (since compressing the data reduces the amount of space it takes, but it takes time to run the decompression algorithm).
 Depending on the particular instance of the problem, either way is practical.
 There are also rare instances where it is possible to directly work with compressed data, such as in the case of compressed bitmap indices, where it is faster to work with compression than without compression.